 In this lesson you'll learn how to play guitar arpeggios, how to use arpeggios to improvise over chord changes and jazz standards, as well as the music theory involved.
 Just like scales, arpeggios are an essential building block of the jazz player's vocabulary and give your solos that instant "jazzy" flavor (if done right).
-That's why practicing and mastering arpeggios is a necessity for all jazz guitarists.
+That's why understanding, practicing and mastering arpeggios is a necessity for all jazz guitarists.

 Here is the definition of the word arpeggio: